-2. From here, click the Create New Listing button on the left side menu.
+2. Click the Marketplace button on the left side menu

-4. Next, you’ll fill in all of the information contained in your listing.
-Add a high-quality photo of your product, an engaging product description, the price, condition, and any additional details (like SKU numbers and product tags), if you need them.
+Add a high-quality photo of your product, an engaging product description, and the price, condition, and any additional details (like SKU numbers and product tags), if you need them.

 Once you’ve added all your product info, click Next.

-5. On the next page, you’ll be shown a preview of your Marketplace listing with a list of local groups that you can join.
+On the next page, you’ll be shown a preview of your Marketplace listing, with a list of local groups that you can join.
 Joining these groups is not mandatory, but doing so will allow you to post Marketplace listings to local buyers in those groups.

 For more info, check out How to sell through buy and sell groups.